Strengthening the knowledge, skill and craft for the determined student in the

 Our program admits completed 1st-Year Students first into the 2nd-Year.
 Students who have not completed the 1st-Year Program, are subject to space availability and will need to schedule an interview with the administrator to determine if PSA and the potential student are a good fit.
 This will also include the student scoring above 85% on an entrance exam.

 Our 2nd-Year Program builds on what we've learned and covered in the 1st-Year Program, but with slightly less of an embodied focus and more of a technical, skilled-based and synthesis curriculum.
-For the determined student, 2nd-Year seeks to strengthen the confidence of the student fluency with the language of astrology and introduce consultation skills into the diversity of classes offered.
+For the determined student, 2nd-Year seeks to strengthen the confidence of the student's fluency with the language of astrology and introduce consultation skills into the diverse mix of classes offered.

 Although this is a grade-free school, we do assign homework and have one final essay, two practice chart clinics and a student case study.
 The homework is designed to reinforce what we have learned from the lesson prior, which help to solidify the information and spark thoughtfulness.
 Full-Time faculty Rhea, Jaysen and Andrea work to create a safe space to share, grow and learn together as sometimes there is a vulnerability to student's chart and respect is high priority at PSA.

 At the end of the program, given that the student has met the requirement for attendance and had completed homework assignments and exams, students will receive a Certificate of Completion from the Portland School of Astrology with 125 completed hours of training plus 40 extra curricular hours for a total of 200 hours for the 2nd-Year Program.